buildkite/iam-ssh-agent/README.md

 A replacement ssh-agent that uses the caller's IAM identity to access a list of permitted ssh identities.

+`iam-ssh-agent` is designed to be used in less trusted continuous integration environments where you want to use an ssh key to clone source control repositories without granting access to the raw key material.

-iam-ssh-agent is split into two components; a serverless API that uses API Gateway and Lambda functions to list keys and sign data, and a binary that binds a unix domain socket with the ssh-agent protocol.
+`iam-ssh-agent` is split into two components; a serverless API that uses API Gateway and Lambda functions to list keys and sign data, and a binary that binds a unix domain socket with the ssh-agent protocol.